RubiconInternational/gulp-mean-seed/README.md

     from scratch and therefor will not just throw random shit into it.
 The seed app comes packaged with a full-stack stub of a
    `users` module.
 Therefore, if you wish to see some end-to-end data transfer, feel free to seed the DB with the mock users we provide.

+## Configuration

+### MongoDB

+On Windows machines, the mongo install does not add the binaries to your PATH.
+There for in the seed artificat, please update the paths to match where your shell and daemon binaries are located.

+I recommend using `C:\mongodb` as your install site.

+On Macintosh systems, I recommend `homebrew` to install b/c it's just easyy.
+In any case, you MUST ensure that both `mongod` and `mongo` are in your PATH.

 ## Context
 This project was originally built for my co-workers who wanted to see how I structure a full-stack JS application.
 It is fairly opinionated and contains things like `dependency injection namespaceing` that will probably be confusing without an explanation.